 The Department of Athletics administers extensive intercollegiate sports, intramurals, club sports, and fitness and recreational programs.

-Intercollegiate Sports: Rhodes sponsors teams in eleven varsity sports for men (football, basketball, baseball, soccer, swimming, golf, lacrosse, tennis, indoor track, outdoor track, and cross country) and eleven varsity sports for women (softball, golf, field hockey, volleyball, basketball, tennis, soccer, indoor track, outdoor track, swimming and cross country).
+Intercollegiate Sports: Rhodes sponsors teams in eleven varsity sports for men (football, basketball, baseball, soccer, swimming, golf, lacrosse, tennis, indoor track, outdoor track, and cross country) and twelve varsity sports for women (softball, golf, field hockey, lacrosse, volleyball, basketball, tennis, soccer, indoor track, outdoor track, swimming and cross country).
 The intercollegiate athletic program is an integral part of the total educational process and a substantial percentage (approximately 25%) of the student body participates in the program.

 Rhodes is a member of the NCAA and competes at the Division III level.
 As such, all financial aid awarded to athletes is either based upon the family’s financial need or is part of the merit scholarship program.
 Financial Aid for all students is the responsibility of the Director of Financial Aid and the Committee on Admissions and Financial Aid.